Selecting a Propeller

 Three or four blades work well in either sterndrive or outboard applications.
 Three-blade designs give you all-around performance with an advantage on top end speed.
 Four-blade designs work well with boats that are difficult to get on plane, underpowered or used in watersports where top-end speed is not critical.

 The composite cores of modular hubs are designed to break away upon significant prop strikes, helping to protect the prop body and engine drive train from damage.

 Four blades in many cases will drop your rpm by 50 to 150rpm with identical pitch.
 Three-blade props are generally best for recreational boats with three-, four- and six-cylinder outboards and sterndrives, giving good hole shot and top-end performance.

-The blades on three-blade props fill up about 50 to 55% of the available area inside the circle formed by the prop’s diameter (referred to as the Diameter Area Ratio).
-Adding a fourth blade increases the DAR to between 60 and 65%, so you can expect more thrust to keep your boat planing at lower rpm, a potential boost in fuel economy, but also reduction in WOT rpm of between 50 and 100.
+The blades on three-blade props fill up about 50 to 55 percent of the available area inside the circle formed by the prop’s diameter (referred to as the Diameter Area Ratio).
+Adding a fourth blade increases the DAR to between 60 and 65 percent, so you can expect more thrust to keep your boat planing at lower rpm, a potential boost in fuel economy, but also a reduction of 50–100rpm at WOT.

 Modular Hub Systems